huzaifa-21/Ultimate-project/README.md

 # Ultimate-project

-working with everything that i learn for developing website
+working with everything that i learned for developing website